danieldeutsch/summarize/data/cnn-dailymail/Readme.md

 nltk tokenized it correctly:
 > Marseille , France ( CNN ) The French ...
---backend nltk because it does a better job with the (CNN) token.
-For example,

 See et al. (2017) does tokenization with Stanford CoreNLP, which can be downloaded [here](https://github.com/JafferWilson/Process-Data-of-CNN-DailyMail) if necessary.